10 tips for food photography & styling

 4. Subject placement

 Decide what the focus area of the shot is and place your subject in it.
 Use the rule of thirds as a guide.
-You can either have it centered or it can look more interesting off centre.
-Don’t pull the eye away form the subject through props that are bold and stand out, have a clear focus area and ensure that your food is always the primary focus.
-Decide where you want the viewers eyes to go, and direct them to that area.
+You can either have it centred or it can look more interesting off centre.
+Don’t pull the eye away from the subject through props that are bold and stand out, have a clear focus area and ensure that your food is always the primary focus.
+Decide where you want the viewer’s eyes to go, and direct them to that area.
 So if the best part of the food is the topping, make sure when you shoot it, that the topping is the focus area.
 If you want the inside of a dish to be the focus, ensure that you make that part the focus area of the shot.

 5. Depth of field

 This is the amount of subject matter that retains focus.
 A photograph with a shallow depth of field has a small part of the subject in focus and the background out of focus.
 This creates a lovely mood and can work really well with food photography.
 Medium depth of field has more of the subject in focus.
 A deep depth of field has everything in focus.
 Think about the food you are shooting and what sort of depth would suit it.
-My advise is to mix it up.
+My advice is to mix it up.

 6. Choose your perspective and angle

 How close up do you want to go in on the food?
-Do you want show a whole scene or just a specific part?
-A lot of this will depend on the type of food what you want to show.
+Do you want to show a whole scene or just a specific part?
+A lot of this will depend on the type of food you want to show.
 Some food can look very good close up, and other food looks better shot from a bigger distance.

 You can add a lot of interest by adjusting your angle too.
 Think of which shows off the food the best :